5 Frequently Asked Questions from Intended Parents

 While the answer to this question may vary based on the surrogate, you will find that overwhelmingly it is the desire to help another family experience the joy of parenthood.
 Often, surrogates love being pregnant and this is an opportunity for them to carry again while helping another family.
 Sharing in the beauty of helping new parents welcome their baby into the world is an experience that is hard to put in to words.
 Yes, surrogates are compensated, but that is rarely the primary motivation.
 Many carriers use their compensation to fund the education of their children or themselves, or they are able to put away a nest egg for their own family’s future.

 What kind of relationship will our surrogate want during the pregnancy and after birth?

-Great question!
-And one that has many different answers.
-This is a significant part of the surrogacy journey, and we do our best to match like expectations on both sides, as good communication is key.
+Matching with a surrogate who hopes for the same type of relationship as you is a huge part of the matching process.
+We do our best to ensure you are presented with profiles of surrogates that have like expectations.
 The majority of gestational carriers and intended parents would like to experience appointments together when possible, especially the big ones…hearing baby’s heartbeat or ultrasounds.
 They also want a fair amount of communication.
 Some prefer more or less.
 Other intended parents aren’t able to be as involved during pregnancy purely due to location.

 What is the difference between gestational and traditional surrogacy?

 The difference between these two types of surrogacy is simple.
 It’s the biological connection.
 A traditional, or genetic, surrogate uses her own egg and is artificially inseminated to become pregnant.
 The much more common now-a-days gestational surrogacy involves the intended mother or donor egg being fertilized in a lab with sperm from the intended father or a donor to create an embryo which is then transferred to the surrogate’s womb.
 A gestational surrogate is not biologically related to the child she is carrying.

 Why should I work with an agency?